 Serums

-She says that "vitamin C was something I’ve avoided using for the past few years after a bad experience," however, "according to a clinical study conducted by the brand, 100% of participants experienced zero irritation, which is impressive and ultimately, the stat that convinced me to try it,” says Stewart.
+Editor Kamari Stewart-Jackson uses this vitamin C gentle formula in the morning and at night.
+She says that "vitamin C was something I’ve avoided using for the past few years after a bad experience," however, "according to a clinical study conducted by the brand, 100% of participants experienced zero irritation, which is impressive and ultimately, the stat that convinced me to try it,” says Stewart-Jackson.

 She uses this product in conjunction with the brand’s BHA.
 “I’ve been using it for two weeks about twice a week and I have experienced zero irritation but absolutely glowing skin!”

-Shop TODAY editor Amanda Fama highly recommends this vitamin C serum from YSE.
+Former Shop TODAY editor Amanda Fama highly recommends this vitamin C serum from YSE.
 She says, "It seems like this serum has a perfectly balanced list of ingredients that hydrate and brighten the skin; I saw results almost immediately after using it for the first time."

 Fama continues, "I've been applying this to my skin in the morning for a few weeks now, and my complexion is noticeably glowing and softer than it was before."

-Just like Stewart, I’ve always had problems finding the right vitamin C formula.
+Just like Stewart-Jackson, I’ve always had problems finding the right vitamin C formula.
 My skin looks brighter since using Dr. Brandt’s C Scription.
 The bottle can last a while (even if you use three fingers of formula).
 I use about four fingers and blend around my face, and then I let it dry for a few minutes before proceeding with the moisturizer and sunscreen.
 My skin feels more firm since using this for the last five months, and I haven’t noticed any irritation.

 Moisturizers